 In accordance with the Achieving Classroom Excellence Act of 2005 (70 O.S. § 11-103.6) and Insight School of Oklahoma academic standards, students must complete the requirements of the college preparatory/work readiness curriculum to graduate from ISOK unless the student's parent approves the student to enroll in the core curriculum.
 Successful completion of either curriculum will result in a student receiving a standard diploma.
-To enroll your student in the core curriculum, please complete Commented [EB3]: @Allison, Ginger please review the curriculum choice form located in the appendix.
+To enroll your student in the core curriculum, please complete the curriculum choice form located in the appendix.
 Your student's counselor can help your student choose the best graduation path for their future needs.